Is Moonshiners TV Show Real or Fake?

 Also Read:

-To quote the Virginia Department of Alcoholic Beverage Control (ABC), “If an illegal activity was actually taking place, the Virginia ABC Bureau of Law Enforcement would have taken action.”
-This statement was made after ABC took a look into the show and its practices, only to conclude that it was fake and just dramatized the whole moonshining tradition.
+To quote the Virginia Alcoholic Beverage Control Authority (Virginia ABC), “If an illegal activity was actually taking place, the Virginia ABC Bureau of Law Enforcement would have taken action.”
+This statement was made after ABC took a look into the show and said it had not knowingly participated in scenes falsely depicting moonshine manufacturing, distribution, or transportation.

-Regardless of whether the moonshiners in the show are making the illicit drug or not, it still stands that the crew isn’t committing any crimes.
-The production crew is said to be merely documenting the story of these moonshiners, which is not an illegal act in the United States.
+Regardless of whether the moonshiners in the show are making the illicit liquor or not, it still stands that the crew isn’t committing any crimes by merely documenting the story of these moonshiners, which is not an illegal act in the United States.

-Moreover, even if the illicit drink was being made, we can conclude that the show aired months after the drug was produced.
+Moreover, even if the illicit drink was being made, we can conclude that the show aired after the spirit was produced.
 This means there would have been enough time for the moonshiners to get rid of the evidence and not get followed by law enforcement.
-Either way, no Moonshiners member is going to jail anytime soon.
+Either way, no Moonshiners member is going to jail anytime soon for what is shown on-screen.

 Read More: Smoky Mountain Brewery Reviews: Beers, Food